 I have mentioned in previous blog posts about my journey to a better understanding of how sugar impacts many aspects of our health.
 Last year I was approached by the publishers of Aesthetic Dentistry Today to see if I could collate that knowledge into a couple of articles.

 The photos above are the first of those articles in which I explain what “sugar” is, how it relates to dental decay and the recent developments in our understanding of how it affects our health overall.
-Later I will share the second article in which I discuss ways of reducing your sugar intake including alternatives you can consider.
+Below is the second article in which I discuss ways of reducing your sugar intake including alternatives you can consider.

 It can be very easy for us to become trapped in our modern whirlwind days and forget to take on board enough fluids to prevent slipping into a state of mild dehydration.
 It seems like this simple common error can affect our mental function.